ForEvolve/Toc/README.md

 ## Other repositories

 * [Visual Studio snippets](https://github.com/ForEvolve/vs-snippets) - this project contains some C# and Javascript snippets like "guard clause" (updated for VS2017) and "aaa comments" (arrage, act, assert).
-* [Postman test framework](https://github.com/ForEvolve/postman-tests-framework) - this project is a little Postman test framework to help avoid "messy-er" code.
-It allow to write test code like `myTarget.response.should.be.ok();` and `myTarget.response.should.be.fast();`.